meichholz/arduino/README.md

 For now, I use an Arduino Uni clone, and the original Arduino 1.6.3 tool.

+## Current Project: digidice

+It is a digital dice with 7 segment display, key, and a speaker.
+Simple and fun.

 ## Usage with Gentoo

 The Arduino ebuild in portage is fairly outdated and - worse - crashes.